reearth/resium/website/versioned_docs/version-1.0.0/doc1-installation.md

 ---
-id: doc1
+id: version-1.0.0-doc1
-title: Latin-ish
+title: Installation
-sidebar_label: Example Page
+sidebar_label: Installation
+original_id: doc1
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.